theohuang/Frailty-Project/README.md

 ## Description

 This respository contains code to apply a frailty model to improve Mendelian model risk predictions.
-The Simulations folder contains simulation results for improving BRCAPRO breast cancer risk prediction under 6 settings: 2 types of BRCA1/2 mutation prevalences (low risk, high risk) and 3 types of data-generating frailty distributions (discrete uniform; bivariate normal with mean (0, 0), correlation 0, and variances 0.3; bivariate normal with mean (0, 0), correlation 0, and variances 2).
+The Simulations folder contains simulation results for improving BRCAPRO breast cancer risk prediction under 7 settings: the first 6 settings are from 2 types of BRCA1/2 mutation allele frequencies (default BRCAPRO, high-risk) and 3 types of data-generating frailty distributions (discrete uniform; bivariate normal with mean (0, 0), correlation 0, and variances 0.3; bivariate normal with mean (0, 0), correlation 0, and variances 2).
+The last setting uses default BRCAPRO allele frequencies with a frailty distribution where there is correlation between the breast and ovarian cancer frailty variates.
 All code is written by Theodore Huang except where specified.

 ## Running the code
 The way to reproduce the simulation results is as follows: